Yainer Diaz Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.25 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels' 4.31 team ERA ranks 17th among all MLB pitching staffs.

-- Angels pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Angels rank 13th in baseball in home runs surrendered (64 total, 1.1 per game).

-- In his most recent time out on Saturday, the left-hander threw five innings against the Miami Marlins, allowing three earned runs while surrendering 10 hits.
+- His last appearance was on Sunday against the Miami Marlins, when the left-hander went six innings, surrendering two earned runs while giving up eight hits.

-- The 23-year-old has put up a 4.93 ERA and 11.4 strikeouts per nine innings across nine games this season, while allowing a batting average of .280 to his opponents.
+- The 26-year-old has amassed an ERA of 3.42, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.